Kolik jazyků znáš, tolikrát jsi člověkem.

 When you lack the ability to communicate in the native language, you can not fully participate in day-to-day life, understand the culture, or communicate with the people.
 When you know the language, you have the comfort of being able to successfully order meals in restaurants, ask for and understand directions, find accommodations and perhaps negotiate cheaper prices, and meet and talk with natives.
 You will be able to communicate more completely and have a deeper, more satisfying travel experience.

 Translation of a text can never be fully true to the intent, beauty, style, and uniqueness of its original.
-To be able to fully appreciate literature, theater, music, and film in other languages, one must be able to access them in their original form.
+To be able to fully appreciate literature, theatre, music, and film in other languages, one must be able to access them in their original form.

 Learning a foreign language helps you understand your own language and culture better through comparison, or through the relationship between the foreign language and your mother tongue.